Snowflake-Labs/sfguide-getting-started-dataengineering-ml-snowpark-python/README.md

 In [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html), open [setup.sql](setup.sql) and run all SQL statements to create tables and load data from AWS S3.

-*NOTE: If you use different names for objects like database, schema, tables, stages, etc., remember to updated the code and scripts accordingly.*
+**Note**: If you use different names for objects like database, schema, tables, stages, etc., remember to updated the code and scripts accordingly.

 ### **Step 2** -- Clone Repo